Prof Darren Kelly

 Ann’s expertise is in organisational and operational management having spent over 12 years in various management roles within the healthcare and biotech sector ranging from Not-For-Profit, University, and private enterprise positions.
 Prior to her role with OccuRx, Ann was Operations Manager for Fibrotech Therapeutics, where she was responsible for managing the operational activities of the Company, whilst contributing to the development and implementation of Company strategies, policies and practices, including the corporate governance and due diligence processes associated with the successful acquisition of the Company to Shire in 2014.
 Concurrent to her role with OccuRx, Ann also holds a position with the University of Melbourne, managing commercial and contract research for the Department of Medicine, St Vincent’s Hospital.

-Ann has a Bachelor degree in Psychology and Communications, Monash University and a Diploma in Management, University of Melbourne.
-She is a current member of AusBiotech and the APS College of Organisational Psychologists.
+Ann has a Masters degree in Applied Positive Psychology (MAPP), University of Melbourne, a Bachelor degree in Psychology and Communications, Monash University and a Diploma in Management, University of Melbourne.

 Dr Fay Khong